Thumblock/cookbook/README.md

 uv pip install -r requirements.txt
 Use .env.example and update real .env accordingly

+🛢️ Azure (Postgres)
+Copy all code from the .sql files and run them in a query with Azure using Postgres connection.
+Start with Schema.sql then logic.sql (seed.sql is demo user examples)

 ⚙️ Start FastAPI backend
 uv run uvicorn src.cookbook.backend.api:app --reload
 Visit: http://127.0.0.1:8000/health